 Myocarditis has been found to occur following vaccination for COVID-19, specifically with the mRNA vaccines.
 Myocarditis appears to occur most commonly in young males after the second dose of the mRNA vaccines.
 A recent study from a large health care organization in Israel showed an overall incidence of 2.13 per 100,000 persons, with the highest risk in males between the ages of 16 and 29 years, with an incidence of 10.69 per 100,000 persons.
 The current study provides a closer look at the natural history of vaccinate-associated myocarditis, and this is overall reassuring.
 Symptoms are generally mild, and a large majority of patients show normal LV systolic function on echocardiogram.
 All patients with decreased LV systolic function on echocardiogram had normalization of function on follow-up.
 Given the large number of patients with abnormal cMRI findings, further follow-up is required to understand the long-term outcomes and issues for myocarditis temporally related to COVID-19 vaccination.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, Echocardiography/Ultrasound, Magnetic Resonance Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, COVID-19 Hub, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, Echocardiography/Ultrasound, Magnetic Resonance Imaging

 Keywords: Adolescent, Arrhythmias, Cardiac, Chest Pain, COVID-19, COVID-19 Vaccines, Diagnostic Imaging, Echocardiography, Edema, Electrocardiography, Gadolinium, Length of Stay, Magnetic Resonance Imaging, Myocarditis, Pediatrics, RNA, Messenger, Secondary Prevention, Stroke Volume, Troponin, Vaccination, Ventricular Function, Left